boocs/unreal-clangd/README.md

 This extension creates the files and config settings needed to get clangd working with Unreal Engine 5.2+

 This doesn't run automatically.
 You must run a command to create the configs.
-It also, by default, won't overwrite any current clangd files.

 Windows and Unreal 5.2+(`non Full Source`) have been tested with:
 - First Person template (Windows/Ubuntu 22.04)